Integrating ruff check with mypy in CI: Zero-Conflict Pipeline Configuration

 Cache Isolation & Parallel Execution

 Concurrent runners frequently corrupt shared cache directories.
-Ruff stores AST and lint state in .ruff_cache.
-Mypy stores incremental type graphs in .mypy_cache.
-Overlapping paths trigger race conditions.
+Ruff stores AST and lint state in .ruff_cache. mypy stores incremental type graphs in .mypy_cache.
+These must be kept separate.

 Explicitly configure environment variables to isolate these directories.
-Disable filesystem polling in CI environments to eliminate overhead.
 Use exact hash keys for cache restoration.
-Validate integrity by forcing clean rebuilds on misses.
+Validate integrity by forcing clean rebuilds on cache misses.

 - name: Restore static analysis caches